-UPDATE 3-India central bank becomes first in Asia to cut rates this year
+REFILE-UPDATE 3-India central bank becomes first in Asia to cut rates this year

 Inflows into debt and shares have reached $30.4 billion this year, including on hopes for an improving economy, economic reforms from the government and a low current account deficit.

-The rupee on Wednesday surged as much as 63.59 to the dollar, its highest since July 2015, although bonds were range-bound while the broader NSE share index ended down 0.3 percent.
+The rupee on Wednesday surged to as much as 63.59 to the dollar, its highest since July 2015, although bonds were range-bound while the broader NSE share index ended down 0.3 percent.

 The RBI on Wednesday also cut the reverse repo rate by 25 bps to 5.75 percent.
 (Additional reporting by Abhirup Roy, Devidutta Tripathy and Bengaluru newsroom; Writing by Rafael Nam; Editing by Richard Borsuk)